BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Java would perform the type erasure which loses the compile-time static definitions if we try to define a generic DAG similar to the one defined in [The CS in C++](#sec351) section.
 Additionally, java does not have type utilities provided by C++ to statically define the containers for the CS types.
-Hence, defining the data containers statically would require a manual update in the `dag.class` file everytime a new type is added via a plugin.
+Hence, defining the data containers statically would require a manual update in the `dag.java` file everytime a new type is added via a plugin.
 Even worst, the manual code update would not be limited to this source file only.
 A codegen similar to the one defined for the C++ solution would be required